klaytn/klaytn-docs/docs/smart-contract/deploy-guide.md

 ![](img/deploy-with-ide/01_deployment_ide.png)

 - Copy and paste the following sample code (or any code you want to deploy) in the new file.
+The code consists of two contracts called Mortal and KlaytnGreeter, and it allows you to run a simple "Hello World!".

 ```
 pragma solidity 0.5.12;